aspnetzero/documents/docs/en/Core-Mvc-Sign-In-Without-Specifying-Tenant.md

   }
   ``````

-  Then, your `LogInManager` will be able to use given user's tenant to try log in.
+  Then, your `LogInManager` will be able to use given user's tenant for login process.